 Smallholder farmers rely heavily on subsidized fertilizer to ensure they can plant crops and provide food security for the country.
 Despite their critical role, these farmers are often unable to access fertilizer when they need it due to many challenges in the implementation, allocation and transparency of the Fertilizer Subsidy Programme (FSP).

-Challenges to accessing the FSP include:
+Challenges to accessing subsidized fertilizer include:

-- Poor identification and targeting of smallholder farmers
+- Poor identification and targeting of smallholder farmers.

-- Fertilizer does not always reach the farmers where they are
+- Fertilizer does not always reach the farmers where they are.

-- Challenges with identifying and paying suppliers inhibits the timely supply and delivery of fertilizer to farmers
+- Challenges with identifying and paying suppliers inhibits the timely supply and delivery of fertilizer to farmers.

 Peasant Farmers Association of Ghana (PFAG) is a farmer-based organization that brings together small holder farmers to form a common front to advocate for government policy and action that support their source of livelihood.